dbrgn/upscrot/README.md

 # Upscrot #

-Upscrot is a very simple script that will take a screenshot using the linux "scrot" command and upload it directly to a SFTP server.
+Upscrot is a simple Python 3 script that will take a screenshot using the linux "scrot" command and upload it directly to an SSH server.

 ## Usage ##